Nickguitar/YAPS/README.md

 **1.0.1 - 08/07/2021**
 - Changed `[x,y,z]` to `array(x,y,z)` to improve compatibility with older PHP versions
+- Changed payload for interactive shell to work with PHP<5.4

 ## Credits
 Some ideas were inspired by this tools: